PM Modi unable to get out of the "karsevak" state of mind; All parties in Jammu and Kashmir meet simple photoshoot: Mehbooba Mufti | ExBulletin

 PM Modi unable to get out of the “karsevak” state of mind; All parties in Jammu and Kashmir meet simple photoshoot: Mehbooba Mufti

-PDP chief and former chief minister of Jammu and Kashmir Mehbooba Mufti said Prime Minister Narendra Modi has not been able to break out of the ‘karsevak’ mindset and is implementing everything he has been taught as a “karsevak” so far.
+PDP chief and former chief minister of Jammu and Kashmir Mehbooba Mufti said Prime Minister Narendra Modi had not been able to break out of the karsevak mentality and was implementing whatever he was told. had learned as a karsevak yet.
 Mufti made the remarks during an interview with The Indian Express.
 Mufti said no one could have dreamed of what is happening in India today.
 She said that Jammu and Kashmir was linked to the idea of a secular India and that Nehru and Gandhi were the face of that idea, not Savarkar.

 Mufti said she did not regret allying with the BJP and added that her father, the late Mufti Mohammad Sayeed, entered the alliance knowing that the BJP had multiple seats and that any government without them did not. would not have lasted.